bobola-ade/SCAP-Content-for-Apple-iOS-Device/README.md

-# This SCAP Contents was based on manual Security benchmark developed by Apple and DISA for the DoD.
+# This SCAP Contents is based on Security benchmark developed by Apple and DISA for the DoD.